alicht/DOM-manipulation/DOM/part2.md

 -  we'll create a JavaScript program to interactively modify the DOM

-let's use that basic CSS that we created a moment ago
+Let's use that basic HTML that we created a moment ago

 ##### The simplest way to access an element with JavaScript is by the id attribute.
 Let's add a nav id to our HTML.